 After the performance indicators are determined in accordance with the objectives and strategic management and the contribution of the stakeholders is received, the faculty institutional performance management is carried out in cooperation with the academic and social activities working group of the board responsible for the quality, the Academic and Social Activities Working Group of the faculty, the Research and Development Working Group, the Faculty Promotion and Information Group and boards.
 In this context, it creates annual activity reports and organizes internal self-evaluation reports with the university.
 It develops methods for measuring the satisfaction of internal and external stakeholders from the institution, evaluates the monitoring results with stakeholders and plans improvements to increase this satisfaction.
-At the end of each year, Quality Management Information Board.
+At the end of each year, Quality Management Information System performance data is entered into the system by the Quality and Accreditation Board.